seafoodfry/ml-workspace/gpu-sandbox/README.md

 ### Finding a Non-GPU AMI

-Following the procedure outlined below, we saw the AMI `ami-0ca2e925753ca2fb4` as one of the recommende AMIs when trying to launch an EC2 from the console.
+Following the procedure outlined below, we saw the AMI `ami-0ca2e925753ca2fb4` as one of the recommended AMIs when trying to launch an EC2 from the console.
 Running